 HEIÐMÖRK NATURE RESERVE

-If you have a car then head out east out of the city to Heiðmörk Nature Reserve.
-Though this technically counts as hunting for the northern lights in Reykjavik, it is a 3 hour walk so don’t attempt to get here on foot.
-Still, having a nature reserve so close to Reykjavik is a blessing.
-It is a stunning area by the city border, away from any lights giving you prime conditions for Northern Lights viewing.
+If you have a vehicle, then head out east out of the city to Heiðmörk Nature Reserve.
+Though this technically counts as hunting for the northern lights in Reykjavík, it is a 3-hour walk, so don’t attempt to get here on foot.
+Still, having a nature reserve so close to Reykjavík is a blessing.
+It is a stunning area by the city border, away from any lights, giving you prime conditions for Northern Lights viewing.

 SUN VOYAGER